williecheong/traderloo/README.md

     - Includes a list of unclosed trades
     - DONE

+- GET /account/balances
+    - Returns an array of all balances
+    -

 - GET /stocks
     - Returns a list of stocks to trade
     - DONE, too slow needs work